 History contians many examples that teach us important points about human character, and we should always remember this: If there are enough people who want to know the answer to a question that simply has none.
 Or people keep asking, Whatever happened to X ?
 (X being perhaps some minor character mentioned in a famous work of history), then sooner or later someone will arise who either:

 1) Convinces himself/herself psychologically that he/she can reveal that lost knowledge to the rest of the world,

-2) Decides that a "little white lie" would be best for everyone else, or
+2) Decides that "a little white lie" would be best for everyone, or

 3) Thinks that telling everyone what they want to hear is a very good way to separate fools from their money!
-(Many books have been published following this premise.
-And at times, whole organizations have been based upon this idea.)
+(Many books have been published using this premise.
+And at times, whole organizations have been founded upon the idea.)

 Philo.
 Translated by F.H.
 Colson, G.H.
 Whitaker, and Ralph Marcus.
 10 vols.
 The Loeb Classical Library, 1929-1953.

 Dio Cassius, Roman History.
 Translated by Earnest Cary.
 9 vols.
 The Loeb Classical Library, 1914-1927.